 Read the Passage: Galatians 3

-As a means of combating the works-based salvation and law-based sanctification message of the Judaizers, as well as confirming the validity of his own message, in Gal.
-3:1–9 Paul begins to marshal additional evidence for the gospel of salvation by faith alone.
+As a means of combating the works-based salvation scheme that was being taught by the Judaizers, as well as reaffirming his own gospel message, in Gal.
+3:1–9 Paul begins to present evidence for the doctrine of salvation by faith alone.
 In Gal.
-3:1–4 Paul first appeals to the Galatians’ own experience of salvation.
-As Paul alludes to, the Galatians were saved “by the hearing of faith” (Gal.
+3:1–4 Paul appeals to the Galatians’ own experience of salvation.
+Indeed, Paul reminds the Galatians that they were saved “by the hearing of faith” (Gal.
 3:2).
-Indeed, the fact that the Galatians were saved by God’s grace, and not by works, made their entertaining of a works-based salvation scheme “foolish” (Gal.
+The fact that the Galatians were saved by God’s grace, and not by their own works, made their adoption of a works-based salvation scheme “foolish” (Gal.
 3:1, 3).
-Paul points out that the Judaizer had “bewitched” (Gal.
-3:1a) them, implying emotional manipulation or magical deception, while Paul had “clearly portrayed” (Gal.
-3:1b) Jesus Christ crucified, which implies public proclamation of truth or facts.
+Paul points out the Judaizer had somehow “bewitched” (Gal.
+3:1a) the Galatians, which implies emotional manipulation or mystical deception, while Paul had “clearly portrayed” (Gal.
+3:1b) Jesus Christ to them as being crucified for their sins.
+It is helpful to remember that all believers need to be reminded of the gospel.

 In Gal.
-3:10–14, Paul further discusses the effect of putting one’s hope in the law for justification or sanctification.
-In this passage Paul quotes the Old Testament four times to argue the point that natural man’s attempt at salvation by law-keeping will always end in failure.
-Further, Paul teaches that Jesus has taken away this curse by becoming a curse for us.
-To elaborate: First, in Gal.
+3:10–14, Paul further discusses the effects of putting one’s hope in the law for salvation.
+In this passage Paul quotes the Old Testament four times to argue that natural man’s attempts at salvation by law-keeping will always end in failure.
+Furthermore, Paul teaches that Jesus has already taken away the curse of sin by becoming a curse for us.
+In short, this passage unfolds as follows: first, in Gal.
 3:10 Paul quotes Deut.
-27:26 to argue that salvation by the law would require total law-keeping.
-Second, in Gal.
+27:26 to argue that salvation by the law would require total law-keeping; second, in Gal.
 3:11 Paul quotes Hab.
-2:4 to show that God’s plan has always been salvation through faith in Christ.
-Third, in Gal.
+2:4 to show that God’s plan has always been salvation by faith alone; third, in Gal.
 3:12 Paul cites Lev.
-18:5 to show that salvation by faith and by law are mutually exclusive concepts.
-Fourth, in Gal.
-3:13 Paul quotes Deut.
-21:23 to show that Jesus Christ has provided substitutionary atonement for all who put their faith in Him.
+18:5 to show that salvation by faith and salvation by law are not compatible; and fourth, in Gal.
+3:13–14 Paul quotes Deut.
+21:23 to show that Jesus has provided salvation, via substitutionary atonement, for all who put their trust in Him.

-Some of the Judaizers may have agreed that Paul was correct in teaching that salvation by faith was God’s plan under Abraham.
-Yet, they may have taught that under Moses, God changed his plan to salvation by law-keeping.
-In view of this idea, in Gal.
-3:15–18 Paul addresses this argument by teaching that when God made a covenant with Abraham in Gen. 12:1–3, it was actually not Abraham’s descendants who were in view, but Jesus.
-The specific verse Paul cites is Gen. 12:7.
-Paul’s argument, then, is this: Since covenants are indissoluble, if God initiated a covenant with Abraham that focused upon Jesus and the salvation made possible through faith in Him, which was facilitated via the cross, then: (1) it is impossible for this not always to be the way of salvation, and (2) it cannot have been altered by the statement of the moral law four hundred and thirty years later on Mount Sinai.
-Indeed, the statement of the moral law on Sinai was nothing new–it had always been in effect since creation, for sin is breaking the moral law (cf. 1 John 3:4).
+Some of the Judaizers likely agreed with Paul’s teaching that salvation by faith alone was God’s plan under Abraham.
+Yet, given their veneration of Moses, the Judaizers taught that God later changed His plan to salvation by law-keeping.
+In light of this idea, in Gal.
+3:15–18 Paul addresses this argument by teaching that when God made a covenant with Abraham in Gen. 12:1–3, it was not primarily Abraham’s descendants who were in view, but Jesus Himself.
+The verse that Paul cites here is Gen. 12:7.
+This, then, is Paul’s basic argument: Since covenants are indissoluble, if God initiated a covenant with Abraham that centered upon Jesus and the salvation made possible through faith in Him, then: (1) it is impossible for this not always to be the way of salvation, and (2) it cannot have been altered by the giving of the moral law four hundred and thirty years later on Mount Sinai.

 Purpose of the Law (3:19–29)

 After continuing to argue against works-based salvation in Gal.
-3:10–18, Paul address the logical question that would have been on his readers’ minds, “What purpose then does the law serve?”
+3:10–18, Paul addresses the logical question that would have been on his readers’ minds, “What purpose then does the law serve?”
 (Gal.
 3:19).
-In the following eleven verses the apostle gives and explains three purposes for the law.
-First, Paul answers, “It [i.e., the law] was added because of transgressions . . . .
+In the following eleven verses the apostle states and explains three purposes for the law.
+First, Paul answers, “It [i.e., the law] was added because of transgressions. . . .
 We were kept under guard by the law” (Gal.
 3:19, 23).
-Second, the apostle noted that “The law was our tutor to bring us to Christ that we may be justified by faith” (Gal.
+Second, Paul noted, “The law was our tutor to bring us to Christ that we may be justified by faith” (Gal.
 3:24).
 Third, Paul teaches, “For as many of you as were baptized into Christ have put on Christ” (Gal.
 3:27).
-In classical Protestant theology these three purposes that Paul cites are called the social use of the law, the convictional use of the law, and the pedagogical use of the law.
+In Protestant theology these three purposes of the law that Paul cites are called the social use of the law, the convictional use of the law, and the pedagogical use of the law.
 To illustrate, the law is a chain, a mirror, and a lamp.

 Application Questions: